curl/everything-curl/cmdline-urls.md

 Each protocol has a "default port" that curl will use for it, unless a specified port number is given.
 The optional port number can be provided within the URL after the host name part, as a colon and the port number written in decimal.
-For example, asking for a HTTP document on port 8080:
+For example, asking for an HTTP document on port 8080:

     $ curl http://example.com:8080/